usedispatch/solarplex-frame-demo/README.md

 # A Frame in 100 lines (or less)

+NB: Forked from the original farcaster frames and modified to support Solarplex H/T to @zizzamia on [Warpcast](https://warpcast.com/zizzamia) or [X](https://twitter.com/Zizzamia).

-Farcaster Frames in less than 100 lines, and ready to be deployed to Vercel.
+Solarplex Frames in less than 100 lines, and ready to be deployed to Vercel.

-To test a Frame, use: https://warpcast.com/~/developers/frames.

-And let us know what you build by either mentioning @zizzamia on [Warpcast](https://warpcast.com/zizzamia) or [X](https://twitter.com/Zizzamia).

 <br />

-Have fun! ⛵️

 <br />